Self-Actualization

 Certainly, Maslow was speaking of a developed state of being, achieved through a continuous growth.
 Maslow’s self actualized person is an individual that maximizes their potential.
 Those that continually strived for self actualization lived what Maslow defined as the “good life.”
 Perhaps, much like Aristotle’s Eudaimonia.

-Maslow wrote, “a musician must make music, an artist must paint, a poet must write, if he is to be ultimately happy.
+“A musician must make music, an artist must paint, a poet must write, if he is to be ultimately happy.
 What a man can be, he must be.
-This need we may call self-actualization” (1943/2011).
+This need we may call self-actualization” (Maslow, 1943).

 Our Motivation to Fulfill Needs